Multiplex locomotive: Triplex locomotives

 Triplex locomotives are locomotives with three drive wheel sets.
 The Baldwin Locomotive Works built three 2-8-8-8-2 triplex locomotives for the Erie Railroad and one 2-8-8-8-4 for the Virginian Railway.
 All the triplex locomotives built were of the Mallet type, but with an extra set of driving wheels under the tender.
 They could only be used as slow pushers because the enormous tractive effort was too much for the car couplings to withstand, and the boiler did not produce enough steam to operate the locomotives at higher speeds.
+Since one of the sets of driving wheels was under the tender, it was technically a tank engine.

 The triplex locomotives for the Erie Railroad were built between 1914 and 1915 and were given the classification of P-1.
 They were not considered successful and scrapped in 1933.

 The triplex locomotive built for the Virginian Railway, as No. 700, in 1916 was given classification of XA.
 It was considered unsuccessful as well and was sent back to Baldwin Locomotive Works where it was taken apart in 1920 and converted into a 2-8-8-0 and a 2-8-2.